daniel-nagy/md-data-table/README.md

 ## Change Log

+**Version 0.7.3**

+* I've added an `md-progress` [attribute](#table-progress) to the table element to trigger the progress indicator from outside the table scope.

+* I'm also using `ng-value` instead of `value` in the pagination directive now, which should hopefully fix the issue some people are having with their trigger function being called on page load.

 **Version 0.7.2**

 * I've rewrapped the trigger functions in timeouts because I realize it's unexpected and inconvenient for the scope to be stale.